• Skip to primary navigation

 The good news is it’s actually quite easy to make some of your favorite takeout dishes at home.
 You might think that cooking Chinese food could get complicated and take hours, and there are certainly dishes that do—but many Chinese takeout classics are super simple to make in your own kitchen, and, best of all, they taste their best when they’re fresh off the wok.

-Take this lo mein recipe, for instance.
+I make this lo mein recipe often.
 You’ll top your noodles with chicken breast and fresh veggies for a complete meal, and then the sauce comes together in no time, combining sweet, salty, and aromatic flavors into every bite.

 A look back on lo mein